gerry-baird/Drug-Demo/data/README.md

 to generate the data for Drug A, and called this file A.csv and downloaded this file.
 Then I repeated the exercise for B,C,D,E. Finally, I created noise.csv

-Once all the files were downloaded I combined them into a single csv and shuffled it.
-The output from all this is DrugV2Combined.csv which is provided here.
+Once all the files were created I combined them into a single csv and shuffled it.
+The output from all this is DrugV2Combined.csv which is provided in this folder.